harvester/harvester/docs/automatic-installation.md

 Harvester can be installed in a mass manner.
 This document provides an example to do the automatic installation with PXE boot.

-## Preparing TFTP and HTTP servers

-TFTP or HTTP servers are required to serve boot files.
-Please ensure these servers are setup correctly before continuing.

 We recommend using [iPXE](https://ipxe.org/) to perform the network boot.
-It has more features than PXELINUX and is likely available in modern NIC cards.
+It has more features than the traditional PXE Boot program and is likely available in modern NIC cards.
 If NIC cards don't come with iPXE firmware, iPXE firmware images can be loaded from the TFTP server first.

-TFTP server is also used to serve iPXE scripts.
+## Preparing HTTP servers

+An HTTP server is required to serve boot files.
+Please ensure these servers are set up correctly before continuing.

-Let's assume the HTTP server's IP is `10.100.0.10`, and the HTTP server serves `/usr/share/nginx/html/` folder at path `http://10.100.0.10/`.
+Let's assume an nginx HTTP server's IP is `10.100.0.10`, and it serves `/usr/share/nginx/html/` folder at path `http://10.100.0.10/`.

 ## Preparing boot files